martivj/martivj/README.md

 <h2 id="about">🧑‍💻 About Me</h2>

 Hello!
-I am a 26 year old fullstack software developer from Norway, with a background in science as a Physics MSc.
+I am a 26 year old software developer from Norway, with a background in science as a Physics MSc.
 I love learning about new technologies, and I actively pursue projects in the worlds of web development, mobile/desktop app development, and some embedded programming.

 As a fullstack developer I have experience with all kinds of front- and backend technologies, including DevOps facing work and integrations with cloud platforms like AWS.